MoarTube/MoarTube-Node/README.md

 A repository containing the MoarTube Node software, a cross-platform terminal-based Node.js Express application, managed by the [MoarTube Client](https://github.com/MoarTube/MoarTube-Client).
 Share your node's videos with [MoarTube](https://www.moartube.com) or do your own thing and run your node privately.
 MoarTube makes video and live streaming so easy you'll be amazed beyond belief.

 # How to Get Started
 Welcome to the MoarTube Node setup guide!
 This document will guide you through the different setup methods to get your MoarTube Node up and running.
-Don't worry; MoarTube is so easy to set up and use, you'll be done in minutes.
+Don't worry!
+MoarTube is so easy to set up and use, you'll be done in minutes.
 When ready, head over to [MoarTube Client](https://github.com/MoarTube/MoarTube-Client) if you haven't yet.

 ## Table of Contents
 - [Features](#features)